jjYBdx4IL/ajax-solnotes/README.md

 * All working.
 * Simple Google Keep Takeout import mechanism.
+* `export.js` exports notes tagged with ",PUBLISH:CATEGORY:$catname" on the last line as markdown (ie. for publishing via [Hugo](https://gohugo.io/)). allowing you to instantly publish selected notes.
 * No authorization mechanism.
 Intended for non-public, private use behind a firewall.
 Not multi-user friendly because there is currently no mechanism to coordinate concurrent edits.
 * Minor UI tweaks might be a good idea [tm].